KirinyetBrian/Maranet/README.md

 ****

-1. Download the latest version with git (`git clone https://github.com/siamon123/warehouse-inventory-system.git`)
+1. Download the latest version with git (`https://github.com/KirinyetBrian/Maranet`)

 2. Import/load oswa_inv.sql into your mysql database.
 This should set up the basic structure of the database system.